DanWaLes/age-verification/README.md

 There will not be a direct way for "account setup" wizards to use this project as it would add extra complexity.
 There is not a way to ensure the program is connected to a TTY, which would be needed to get a password to decrypt the encrypted DOB function parameter.
 "Account setup" wizards are able store encrypted age verification details in the expected encrypted format in expected file locations.

 ## Privacy and security issues
-This project recognises the [dangers](https://csa-scientist-open-letter.org/ageverif-Feb2026) of [forced-identification](https://consumerrights.wiki/w/Forced_identification) methods:
+This project recognises the [dangers](https://csa-scientist-open-letter.org/ageverif-Feb2026) of online ID and biometric data collection and storage:
 * https://e-estonia.com/estonian-e-state-has-experienced-several-hacking-incidents-as-of-late-what-are-the-lessons-learned/
 * https://www.biometricupdate.com/202208/id-me-finds-itself-accused-of-biometric-data-privacy-violation
 * https://www.eff.org/deeplinks/2024/06/hack-age-verification-company-shows-privacy-danger-social-media-laws